 Once a “commuter” school, more students now live within a mile of the Arlington Campus than live within a mile of the Austin Campus.
 If you have not been to the University of Texas at Arlington’s campus recently, you may be surprised to see that the campus now fills the space between Pecan Street on the east and Davis Street on the west.
 Arlington’s emerging walkable downtown has restaurants, coffee shops, internet cafés, and bars that provide today’s UT Arlington students with a college town atmosphere.

 Known for engineering and STEM programs, UT Arlington supports the Greater Arlington area with a steady stream of well-qualified engineers and technically trained people to support Arlington’s growing business community.
-UT Arlington’s cooperation with Tarrant County College, Arlington ISD, and Mansfield ISD makes it a critical player in the development of our workforce for the future.
+UT Arlington’s cooperation with Tarrant County College, Arlington ISD, and Mansfield ISD make it a critical player in the development of our workforce for the future.
 UT Arlington is a force for good in greater Arlington.

 Feature Image courtesy of UTA’s College Park Center.